ArrayTag/ATFluidSegmentedControl/README.md

 ## License

-`SJFluidSegmentedControl` is available under the MIT license.
+`ATFluidSegmentedControl` is available under the MIT license.
 See the LICENSE file for more info.